 The Pacific waters have battered the Japanese coast for millennia, carving dramatic shapes in the rocks and inspiring countless artists.
-Irozaki is the perfect place to experience this part of Japanese culture.
+Cape Irozaki is the perfect place to experience this part of Japanese culture.

-Irozaki Cape is accessible by bus from major train stations.
+Cape Irozaki is accessible by bus from major train stations.

-The southern-most point of the Izu Peninsula juts out into the Pacific Ocean seemingly like the edge of the world.
+The southernmost point of the Izu Peninsula juts out into the Pacific Ocean seemingly like the edge of the world.
 From the top of its jagged, steep cliffs, the views across the open ocean are both breathtaking and humbling.
 You can clearly see the curvature of the earth, and small islands dot the surface like droplets as sightseeing boats drift slowly by.